 The capacity of the familiar

 The very things in life that are most familiar to us are the very things that put us in our zone and make us feel calm, relaxed, happy, focused, and confident.
+The problem is that what is familiar is not always good for us.
 While we’re in our zone is when we can accomplish and achieve.
 The problem seems clear.
 The very things and activities that put us in our zone are often misaligned with our ability to achieve what’s important to us.